-"Providing comprehensive general, cosmetic and specialist dentistry, including treatment for TMD, for people who value excellence and care"
+"Providing comprehensive general, cosmetic and reconstructive dentistry, including treatment for TMD, to people who value excellence and care"

 You could have temporomandibular dysfunction or issues with your temporomandibular joint (TMJ) if you suffer from constant headaches, jaw pain, dizziness or irritating headaches

 Effective treatment is available through neuromuscular therapy.
 Painless and drug free, neuromuscular therapy can treat TMJ syndrome, freeing you of headaches, giving you a restful night’s sleep and a confident beautiful smile.

 Temporomandibular joints (TMJ) are the joints that connect the jawbone to the skull.
 When one or both of these joints wear down and begin to lose their functionality, the problem can be painful and frustrating.

 To help you understand the causes, symptoms and treatments of TMD, our professional neuromuscular dentists have answered the most common questions asked by our patients.

 When the disc in your TMJ is damaged, the cushioning cartilage that surrounds it may move out of position.
 Over time, this problem can cause pain, jaw-locking, jaw-clicking, and a misaligned bite.

 There are many different causes of TMD.
 Excessive clenching of the jaw, teeth grinding (bruxism), sleep apnoea or disordered breathing can all cause damage to the joint.
 TMD can also be caused by injuries to the head and neck, arthritis, joint hypermobility, or a poorly aligned bite.